Advertisement Space

 FROM v$sqlfn_metadata

 It's pretty easy to spot the minimum and maximum number of arguments.
-It also tells you if the function is an analytics or aggregate functions to be used in a group by statement.
-What's also handy, is the column version which tells you the Oracle Version in which the function has been introduced.
+It also tells you if the function is an analytics or aggregate function to be used in a GROUP BY statement.
+What's also handy is the column version which tells you the Oracle version in which the function has been introduced.

 You might want to know about the arguments of the function, have a look at this query: